techidaily/site-fox-direct/source/_posts/new-in-2024-prime-picture-selections-captivating-live-viewing.md

 ![xsplit live streaming background](https://images.wondershare.com/filmora/article-images/2022/12/best-backgrounds-for-live-streaming-9.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/f3PFn06LijE?si=zHrmlTOzrKxXe-k4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Another option is to use any webcam background-changing software like XSplit VCam.
 It allows you to change, remove or blur your webcam's background with or without a green screen.
 Using this software, you can easily change the background of your live streams while streaming.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Q-mXUpVQijU?si=f1MzflPJ8-bD2_iQ&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Bonus Tips: How to create your own animated live stream background?